- Search The Registry

 Thomy Lafon was born on this date in 1810.
 He was a Black businessman, abolitionist, and philanthropist.

 Lafon was born a free Creole person of color in New Orleans.
 His mother was Modest Foucher Lafon, a free woman of color born in Louisiana of a slave mother.
-His father was Pierre Laralde Lafon, a Frenchman who deserted the family when his son was still a boy.
+His father was Pierre Larralde Lafon, a white Frenchman who deserted the family when his son was still a boy.
 Pierre Lafon remained a bachelor sharing his home with his widowed sister, Alice Bodin.
 Young Lafon was self-educated and frugal with money from necessity.

 It was rumored that he was well educated and taught for a while.
 In 1842, however, he was listed in the New Orleans City Directory as a merchant, on 387 Rampart Street.
 He established the Lafon Orphan Boys' Asylum and the Home for Aged Colored Men and Women.
 He gave generously to other charitable and religious organizations and to many poor people.